splashkit/splashkit.io-starlight/src/content/docs/troubleshoot/Windows/win-issue-3.md

 ---
 title: skm command not found
-description: A reference page in my new Starlight docs site.
+description: Issue with the `skm` command not found on Windows, and how to fix it.
 sidebar:
   label: 3. skm not found
-  attrs:
+#  attrs:
-    class: windows
+#    class: windows
 ---

 <h1>Issue : Windows </h1>